What is a recruitment strategy?

 You can also take the search online by joining industry-specific groups.
 Many professional organizations in specific industries offer forums, and you might find groups on social media that cater to a particular profession.
 Being active in those groups can help you network with prospective employees.

 10. Include peers in the interview process

-Sometimes the best person to interview a candidate is someone already working in the same or similar role.
+Sometimes the ideal person to interview a candidate is someone already working in the same or a similar role.
 This employee already knows what it takes to excel in the position and can verify whether candidates have the skills and experience needed to do the job well.
 Current employees can also give an accurate description of day-to-day experiences and help candidates better understand what they can expect if hired.

 FAQs about recruitment strategies

 What is the full recruitment cycle?

 Full cycle recruitment (also known as full life cycle recruiting) refers to every step in the recruiting process—from sourcing and screening applicants and conducting interviews to hiring and onboarding new employees.
 At startups and smaller companies, one person is typically responsible for the full recruitment cycle.
 Larger companies may have several people involved as part of an HR team.